Violence, death and suffering in Sudan

 For the people of Sudan, nowhere is safe.

-The internal conflict has killed over 14,000 people and displaced over 10 million people.
-People in Sudan are facing rampant violations of human rights and humanitarian law resulting in mass civilian casualties, gender-based violence, and an internet shutdown that makes it impossible to deliver humanitarian aid to millions of civilians trying to survive without food or water.
+The internal conflict has killed tens of thousands of people and displaced over 11 million people.
+People in Sudan are facing rampant violations of human rights and humanitarian law resulting in mass civilian casualties, gender-based violence, and a humanitarian catastrophe as parties to the conflict block aid to millions of civilians trying to survive without food or water.

-The conflict incited a new wave of ethnically motivated attacks against Masalit communities in Darfur.
+The conflict incited a new wave of ethnically motivated attacks by the RSF against Masalit and other communities in Darfur.
+It has also sparked horrific revenge killings across the country by both the RSF and SAF.

 The dire situation that many Sudanese people are being forced to survive is not inevitable.
 There are things the international community can do to make sure civilians are protected and do not continue to bear the brunt of this conflict.